 A personal statement is part of your application to study at a UK university.
 In a personal statement, the student writes about what they hope to achieve on a UK university course, what they hope to do after the course and why they are applying to this particular university.
 It is your first chance to show a demonstrable passion and understanding of your chosen subject away from exam results.

 SI-UK will edit your personal statement and ensure the English is clear and grammatically correct.
-Arrange a free consultation today to learn more.
+Arrange a free consultation with SI-UK London to learn more.